Hospice New Zealand

 Accessing Support

-A referral is normally made by a person's own GP or hospital doctor.
+A referral is normally made by a person’s own GP or hospital doctor.
 A district nurse may also make a referral.
-In some circumstances people can also contact the hospice directly - please click here to find your nearest hospice service.
+In most areas people can also contact the hospice directly to discuss what support might be available – please click here to find your nearest hospice service.

 People are usually referred to their nearest hospice or palliative care service, but in special circumstances out-of-area referrals may be considered.